Freedom of religion is one of the founding tenets of our democracy. One of the first advocates of religious freedom was Roger Williams.

 Roger Williams immigrated to the Massachusetts Bay Colony from England in 1631.
 An ordained Episcopal minister, he converted to Puritanism and had plans to reform the Church of England.
 But instead, he decided to separate from the church.

-Rogers was dedicated to the idea of religious tolerance and the separation of Church and State.
+Williams was dedicated to the idea of religious tolerance and the separation of Church and State.
 He also believed that the Indians deserved payment for their lands, a controversial concept in the 1600s.

-Rogers moved from Boston to Plymouth to Salem, seeking a congregation that shared his philosophy.
+Williams moved from Boston to Plymouth to Salem, seeking a congregation that shared his philosophy.
 In Salem, he was put on trial for advocating “dangerous views” and banished from the Massachusetts colony.

 On land purchased from the Indians, he founded Providence settlement and established the First Baptist Church in America.
 Providence welcomed and drew people of all faiths, including Quakers, Anabaptists, and Jews.